Shenise Turner-Sloss

-Shenise Turner-Sloss (born November 20, 1981) is an American politician who has served since 2022 on the Dayton City Commission.
-Turner-Sloss is the third African American woman to serve on the Dayton City Commission.
+Shenise Turner-Sloss (born November 20, 1981) is an American politician who has served as the mayor of Dayton, Ohio since 2026.
+She previously served on the Dayton City Commission from 2022 to 2026.
+Turner-Sloss is the second Black woman to serve as the mayor of Dayton and the third Black woman to serve on the Dayton City Commission.
 She is also a logistics management specialist at Wright-Patterson Air Force Base.
-A member of the Democratic Party, she is the presumptive mayor of Dayton, Ohio after winning the non-partisan 2025 election against incumbent Jeff Mims.
+Although the office of mayor is non-partisan, Turner-Sloss is a member of the Democratic Party.

 Education

 Tuner-Sloss is a graduate of Dayton Public Schools.
-She graduated in 2004 from Fisk University, a historically black university, with a bachelor of arts degree in Political Science.
-In 2009, she graduated from Central Michigan University with a Master of Science degree in Administration.
-She was a member of the sorority Delta Sigma Theta.
+She graduated in 2004 from Fisk University, a historically black university, with a Bachelor of Arts in political science.
+In 2009, she graduated from Central Michigan University with a Master of Science in administration.
+She is a member of Delta Sigma Theta.

-Career
+Early career

-Turner-Sloss started her career after graduation as a City of Dayton employee in the Planning & Community Development Department where she was a Senior Community Development Specialist and was responsible for allocating federal and state grants to the city.
+Turner-Sloss started her career after graduation as a city of Dayton employee in the Planning & Community Development Department, where she was a Senior Community Development Specialist and was responsible for allocating federal and state grants to the city.

 In 2013, Turner-Sloss began work at Wright-Patterson Air Force Base as a logistics management specialist in the Air Force Life Cycle Management Center, where she joined the AFGE union.
 In 2024 she was selected to participate in the LEADership Wright-Patt program, a five-month program designed to develop current and prospective leaders at the base.

 In 2015, Turner-Sloss co-founded the non-profit Neighborhoods Over Politics and led efforts to direct over $7.6 million in local investments into projects that "uplift communities, generate economic opportunity and improve housing conditions for Daytonians."